danielfdickinson/hugo-new-oldnew-mashup/exampleSite/content/siteentry/privacy.md

 Those have been moved to the README.md which is only displayed via the Git hosting service and does not appear on this site.

+## Search Function Is Purely Local

+The search function in the menu bar does not require access to any third party sites (i.e. no Google or other search engines) and uses a local index and local Javascript to perform the search and display the results.
+Unforunately it doesn't work with IE11.

 ## GDPR

 The GDPR (General Data Protection Regulation) is a law that governs